-PhD researcher in Road Ecology, part-funded by the People's Trust for Endangered Species (PTES).
-For my thesis, I am studying the impacts of roads on mammalian demography, specifically on the viability of hedgehog populations in Europe.
-Prior to this, I undertook a Masters degree at the University of Oxford in Biodiversity, Conservation and Management.
-During this time, I studied the impacts of habitat change on a range of biodiversity in Madagascar, namely birds and small mammals.
+Lauren Moore is a PhD researcher studying road ecology at Nottingham Trent University.
+Her research is part-funded by the People's Trust for Endangered Species (PTES).
+For her thesis, Moore is studying the impacts of roads on mammalian demography, specifically on the viability of hedgehog populations in Europe.
+Prior to this, she undertook a Masters degree at the University of Oxford in Biodiversity, Conservation and Management.
+During this time, she studied the impacts of habitat change on a range of biodiversity in Madagascar, namely birds and small mammals.

-Research experience extends to the population dynamics and phylogeography of small and medium mammals, including the American mink (Neovison vison) and the greater white-toothed shrew (Crocidura russula).
-I have previously worked as a research assistant in Brazilian Atlantic rainforest and as an Ecological Consultant in the UK.
+Moore's research experience extends to the population dynamics and phylogeography of small and medium mammals, including the American mink (Neovison vison) and the greater white-toothed shrew (Crocidura russula).
+She has previously worked as a research assistant in Brazilian Atlantic rainforest and as an ecological consultant in the UK.

-My research interests include the applied scientific fields of conservation biology and road ecology, as well as the population ecology of mammals.
-I am particularly interested in habitat fragmentation and the methods to alleviate the impacts for wildlife.
+Moore's research interests include the applied scientific fields of conservation biology and road ecology, as well as the population ecology of mammals.
+She is particularly interested in habitat fragmentation and the methods to alleviate the impacts for wildlife.